Trump launches final, two-day frenzy of campaigning in bid for surprise win

 Trump warned again on Saturday that the outcome of the election may not be known on Tuesday night due to the counting of mail-in votes in states like Pennsylvania.

-"I think it's highly like you're not going to have a decision because Pennsylvania is very big," Trump said in Newtown. — Reuters
+"I think it's highly like you're not going to have a decision because Pennsylvania is very big," Trump said in Newtown.
+(Reporting by Steve Holland; Editing by Michael Perry)